Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

 That being said, if you consider the first three bits to be a _pattern_ and the remaining bits to be zero, a formula arises -

-    𝑛 = The index bit width
+    𝑛 = The target bit width
     ℓ = The pattern index's limit
     𝑣 = The pattern's numeric value